 She looked straight into John’s eyes and then somehow through them and into nothing.
 The eyes were gone in a flash and she was rolling around in the bed sheets, arching out like a plump rainbow.
 Though John could not hear her yawn it seemed to him that the glass in the window was shaking.

 She finally lay back in bed, temporarily at peace and gazing contemplatively ahead.
-She reminded John of an inhabitant of a sitcom which is set in the same, unchanged suburban interior every week.
+She reminded John of an inhabitant of a sitcom that is set in the same, unchanged suburban interior every week.
 A character who always faces the same wall, a wall which it is always impossible for the viewer to see.
 She was not looking at him, but what could she be looking at?

 The lady was now on her feet and wandering about the bedroom scene.
 She wormed into her slippers.
 She felt for the water bottle and raising it to her mouth, froze and then lapped at it quickly, in the pert way that a cat drinks.
 She was wearing a nightdress as flimsy as a cobweb and the roundedness of her buttocks was displayed with an unnerving plainness.
-Something in John which was customarily at bay gave a ravenous lurch.
+Something in John that was customarily at bay gave a ravenous lurch.
 He trembled at how he was leering openly at this lady, even though it was surely ridiculous that she could not be able to see him.
-But she abruptly put down the bottle and opening a door which John had not noticed before, in the far wall, she was gone.
+But she abruptly put down the bottle and opening a door that John had not noticed before, in the far wall, she was gone.

 John was staring into an empty shop window scene.
 It was time to tear himself away.
 His feet dutifully began to move and they carried him along Multrees Walk, whilst his mind flamed with the injustice of having to leave this mystery behind.